Perform a Free Vermont Warrant Search: Find Wanted Individuals

 Source: Vermont Department of Corrections8

-Obtain Warrant Information in Vermont at the County Level
+Obtain Warrant Information in VT at the County Level

 Warrant searches at the county level have a narrower window and thus provide more accurate results.
 However, the researcher must know the county where the individual they are searching warrants for resides.
 The sheriff’s department of each Vermont county can be contacted for the purpose of a county-level warrant search.